Get a discount on the 2-day Tokyo Subway Pass when you book here!

 The 48-hour Tokyo Subway Ticket option is priced at around $11.15 for adults (around HK$86, ₱565, or S$16) and $5.57 for children (around HK$43, ₱285, or S$8).

-How to Book on WAUG
+How to Book Your Tokyo Subway Ticket on WAUG

-- Go to the booking page.
+- Proceed to the Tokyo Subway Ticket booking page.

 - Wait for purchase confirmation and your mobile voucher.

 Reviews: Is the Tokyo Subway Ticket worth it?

 Considering that the fares for Tokyo Metro and Toei Subway typically range from ¥170-310 per ride (around $1.6-2.9), you will definitely save some money with a Tokyo Subway Ticket if you plan to do sightseeing for one or a couple of days.